STAT545-UBC-hw-2018-19/hw06-Irissq28/hw06-Irissq28.md

 | Panama                       | Calle Aviacion, Río Hato, Panama                         | TRUE        |
 | KENT, WASHINGTON             | 220 4th Ave S, Kent, WA 98032, USA                       | TRUE        |

-However, it can be noticed that some of the FALSE answer are uncorrect, since we ignore the abbreviation of each some states.
+However, it can be noticed that some of the FALSE answer are uncorrect, since we ignore the abbreviation of some states also works.
 Here is the updated version.

 ``` r
 patterns <- c("new york" = "ny", "pennsylvania" = "pa", "california" = "ca")